Holy Communion: A short traditional service from the Book of Common Prayer

 1st Sunday of the month - a traditional Evensong

 Q. I am new to this church, what happens?

 Just turn up as you are - there's no dress code or formalities!
 You will receive a warm welcome as you enter the door, and you will be given everything you need for the service plus a notice sheet for the forthcoming week.
 You are free to sit in any pew you wish.

-At our Communion services where bread and wine are offered, when we reflect Jesus' last supper with his disciples, everyone is invited to come to the altar either to receive the bread and wine, or for a personal blessing.
+At our Communion services where bread and wine are offered, when we reflect Jesus' last supper with his disciples, everyone is invited to come up to either to receive the bread and wine, or for a personal blessing.
 You are also welcome to remain in your seat if you prefer.

 The picture is an interesting detail from one of our stained glass windows.